GIScience/climate-action-traffic-emissions/README.START.md

    Therefore, you have to change the name also in the [Dockerfile.Kaniko](Dockerfile.Kaniko).
 5. Finally, update your plugin name and details in [README.md](README.md).

+### Plugin icon

+In order to standardise the visual language of the plugin icons, we have chosen a specific library and theme (Color from Icons8) from where icons have to be chosen from.

+1. Please visit https://icons8.com/icons/color.
+The theme is already pre-selected, ensure you do not switch away to another one.
+2. Search for an icon using your plugin's general subject.
+Since the initial results that come up are ones that are explicitly tagged by your search term, you may use the AI toggle to increase the relevancy of results (requires logging in).
+3. Select an icon, hit *Download*, and under *PNG sizes*, ensure you select **Custom size: 100 x 100**.
+Proceed to download.
+4. As Climatoology currently only supports JPEG files for icons, please use an [online conversion tool](https://www.freeconvert.com/png-to-jpg) to convert your PNG file to JPEG.
+Please ensure that in *Advanced Settings*, the *Background Color* option is set to `#FAFAFA`.

 ### Python Environment

 We use [poetry](https://python-poetry.org) as an environment management system.